Coxwell Entrance Closure

 Over the course of her career, Pamela has worked in the technology and in financial services industries (pensions, insurance), including publicly traded, private and regulated entities in Canada and abroad.

-As president and CEO of Chartered Professional Accountants of Canada (CPA Canada), Pamela leads one of the largest professional accounting bodies in the world, with more than 220,000 members.
+As president and CEO of Chartered Professional Accountants of Canada (CPA Canada), Pamela leads one of the largest professional accounting bodies in the world.

 Prior to assuming this role, she was the chief financial and corporate strategy officer at Payments Canada where she oversaw the organization’s finance and corporate planning functions.
 Previously, she was the chief financial officer and head of finance and employer services with the Workplace Safety and Insurance Board.

-Today, Pamela sits on board of Quarterhill Inc. (TSX: QTRH), the City of Toronto Investment Board and the board of Michael Garron Hospital.
+Today, Pamela sits on the boards of the Global Accounting Alliance and Michael Garron Hospital.
 She is an active and founding member of the advisory board for the Institute for Sustainable Finance.
 Also, she currently sits on the University of Waterloo’s School of Accounting and Finance advisory council.
 She is a past Chair of the CFA Society Toronto and was a founding member of the Canadian Chapter of the Accounting for Sustainability CFO Leadership Network.

 Pamela is a CPA Fellow and holds the Chartered Financial Analyst and Chartered Business Valuator designations.
 In 2019, she was awarded Canada’s CFO of the Year.